-- \checkmark Only subject work is to be in the subject book - ✓ Subject books are to be brought to every lesson - ✓ Recommend all books to be covered in contact - ✓ Name, class and subject to be written on front cover - ✓ Graffiti is not to be in any part of the book - ✓ Bookwork Standards are to be glued inside front cover - ✓ All pages are to have a ruled margin - ✓ Dates are to be written at the start of each lesson's work - ✓ Headings need to be clearly visible - ✓ All worksheets are to be glued in - ✓ Pages are not to be left blank between work - ✓ Pages are not to be ripped out of the book - ✓ Books are to be submitted for marking when teacher asks - ✓ Teachers will check for organisation accuracy and completion of work
+- Only subject work is to be in the subject book. - Subject books are to be brought to every lesson. - Recommend all books to be covered in contact. - Name, class and subject to be written on front cover. - Graffiti is not to be in any part of the book. - Bookwork Standards are to be glued inside front cover. - · All pages are to have a ruled margin.

+- Dates are to be written at the start of each lesson's work. - Headings need to be clearly visible. - All worksheets are to be glued in - Pages are not to be left blank between work. - Pages are not to be ripped out of the book. - Books are to be submitted for marking when teacher asks. - Teachers will check for organisation accuracy and completion of work.

-Scale Sample Guide Marks C Consistently All (or most) work is attempted to the best of the student's ability Evidence student is striving for correct spelling, punctuation, and accuracy All pages have ruled margins, clear headings, dates, worksheets glued in Book clearly labelled with name, subject, and course No graffiti anywhere in or on the book No other subject information is in the book Book looks clean and organised, with no blank pages 10 - 8 S Sometimes Evidence of student completing tasks, some are incomplete or inaccurate Some evidence of care taken with spelling, punctuation and accurate work Some graffiti throughout and on the book Most pages have ruled margins, clear headings, dates Some worksheets missing or not glued in Some pages ripped or missing 7 - 5 R Rarely Most tasks are incomplete, inaccurate, or missing Messy, incomplete, inaccurate work, with little attention to detail Lots of graffiti throughout and on the book Very little evidence of ruled margins, clear headings, dates Very few worksheets glued in, or all worksheets are missing evidence the book is used for more than one subject Many pages ripped or missing 4 - 0
+All (or most) work is attempted to the best of the student's ability.
+The student is striving for correct spelling, punctuation, and accuracy.
+All pages have ruled margins, clear headings, dates and worksheets glued in the book which is clearly labelled with name, subject and class.
+No graffiti is to be in the book.
+No other subject information is in the book.
+The book looks clean and organised with no blank pages.
+10 - 8 There is evidence of the student completing tasks.
+Some are incomplete or inaccurate.
+There is some evidence of care taken with spelling, punctuation, and accurate work.
+Some graffiti is throughout the book.
+Most pages have ruled margins, clear headings, and dates.
+Some worksheets missing or not glued in.
+Some pages are ripped or missing.
+7 - 5 Most tasks are incomplete, inaccurate, or missing.
+There is messy, incomplete, inaccurate work, with little attention to detail.
+There is lots of graffiti throughout the book.
+There is very little evidence of ruled margins, clear headings, and dates.
+There is very few worksheets glued in, or all worksheets are missing.
+There is evidence the book is used for more than one subject.
+Many pages are ripped or missing.
+4 - 0 There is very little evidence of ruled margins, clear headings, and dates.
+There is very few worksheets glued in, or all worksheets are missing.
+There is evidence the book is used for more than one subject.
+4 - name, subject and class.
+No graffiti is to be in the book.
+No other subject information is in the book.
+The book looks clean and organised with no blank pages.
+There is evidence of the student completing tasks.
+Some are incomplete or inaccurate.
+There is some evidence of care taken with spelling, punctuation, and accurate work.
+Some graffiti is throughout the book.
+Most pages have ruled margins, clear headings, and dates.
+Some worksheets missing or not glued in.
+Some pages are ripped or missing.
+Most tasks are incomplete, inaccurate, or missing.
+There is messy, incomplete, inaccurate work, with little attention to detail.
+There is lots of graffiti throughout the book.
+There is very little evidence of ruled margins, clear headings, and dates.
+There is very few worksheets glued in, or all worksheets are missing.
+There is evidence the book is used for more than one subject.